The woman in the photo above is 39 years old. This image wasn’t retouched or photoshopped—that’s what her skin looks like.

 Sa-Bi says that for her, as for many women in Korea, there has always been a “soothing, ritual-like” element to skincare.
 “Growing up, I saw my mother washing her face with rice water, which has nourishing and brightening benefits,” she describes.
 “It was all very ritualistic.
 The first batch of rice water is thrown out, and the second batch is used.
 Then, just water is used to rinse off thoroughly.
 I grew up doing this, too, because I saw my mother doing it.
 It was all a part of learning how to take care of yourself.”

-Sa-Bi’s skincare regimen has grown and evolved since then.
+Sa-Bi’s Korean skincare routine has grown and evolved since then.
 To find out her secrets, keep scrolling!

 Armed with knowledge, Sa-Bi has put together a comprehensive, customized skincare routine of her own.
 Want to know what she uses to get such a flawless complexion?
 Here are her must-have products!